JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 </p>

   - Make sure to choose "ISO" files to download.
-  - Ideally have them downloaded to your desktop to find them easier in the following steps.
+  - Ideally, have them downloaded to your desktop to find them more easily in the following steps.

-Once you have them both downloaded we can proceed.
+Once you have them both downloaded, we can proceed.

 <br />
 <hr>